SensLab

 26

-Verified data:10 game yaw values · 59 verified pros · 90 pair pagesLast updated:
+Verified data:13 game yaw values · 143 verified pros · 90 pair pagesLast updated:

 How do I convert mouse sensitivity between FPS games?

 Multiply your current in-game sensitivity by the ratio of your source-game yaw to your target-game yaw: target_sens = source_sens × (source_yaw / target_yaw).
 Yaw is the engine constant that defines how many degrees your view rotates per mouse count.
-Verified yaw values: Valorant uses 0.07; Deadlock uses 0.044; CS2, Apex, and Marvel Rivals use 0.022; Overwatch 2, Warzone, and The Finals use 0.0066; Rainbow Six Siege uses 0.00572958; Fortnite uses 0.005555.
+Verified yaw values: RBX uses 0.39783; RUST uses 0.11247; Valorant uses 0.07; Deadlock uses 0.044; CS2, Apex, and Marvel Rivals use 0.022; Overwatch 2, Warzone, The Finals, and D2 use 0.0066; Rainbow Six Siege uses 0.00572958; Fortnite uses 0.005555.
 Keep your mouse DPI the same; only change the in-game sens slider.
 The converter above applies this formula and also outputs cm/360° — the physical mouse travel per full rotation, the value that actually preserves muscle memory.
 All yaw constants are cross-checked against mouse-sensitivity.com and eDPI fundamentals.

 Why keep the same sensitivity across games?